 Meet Our Pastor/Vicar

 The Rev. Rick Donato was ordained an Anglican priest on June 3rd 2017.
 Rick is a graduate of New Jersey City University where he earned a BA in History with a concentration in the English Reformation.
 He has had extensive training in preaching and pastoral ministry.
 Shortly after his ordination, he opted to start a parish, naming it “All Saints” symbolizing that we are All Called to be Saints, regardless of race, gender, socio- economic status, sexual orientation or gender identity, immigration status, age or disability.
 All Are Welcome at God’s Table!
 Rick is committed to the concept of radical hospitality and Liberation Theology!
-In addition to parish ministry Rick works a secular job as a licensed Jeweler and artisan.
+In addition to parish ministry Rick also works a secular job as an artisan.
 All Saints Parish is part of the Diocese of the Northeast, of The Progressive Episcopal Church (TPECUSA.org)

-Priest Associate for Hispanic Ministry
+Priest for Hispanic Ministry

-Deacon Associate
+Parish Deacon

 The Rev. Mr. Joel Muniz was born and raised in Newark, NJ.
 Deacon Joel was ordained November 5th 2022, the Weekend of the Feast of All Saints.
 Deacon Joel serves as Deacon for our parish throughout the year in addition to his other pastoral responsibilities.